About Nurture Our Resources

 On the use of AI

 Each of those fields informs a different part of what's covered here.
-The tools on this site also use current AI technology to help compile and cross-reference information at a scale that would be difficult to manage otherwise.
+Current AI technology is also used to help compile and cross-reference information at a scale that would be difficult to manage otherwise.
 The sourcing is broader for it, and the judgment calls are still mine.

 Anyone Who Wants to Understand Their Home

 Parents thinking carefully about their children's environments.
 People dealing with sensitivities or health concerns they can't quite trace back to a source.
 Anyone who has stood in a cleaning products aisle wishing they had better information to work with.
-You don't need a background in chemistry or design to use this site, though the sourcing holds up if you do.
+If any of that sounds familiar, this is written for you.

 What this is not